alienarena/alienarena/trunk/docs/README.txt

 1. Blaster
 2. Alien Disruptor
-3. Chain Pistol
+3. Chaingun
 4. Flame Thrower
 5. Rocket Launcher
 6. Alien Smart Gun
 7. Disruptor
 8. Alien Vaporizer

-Weapons now also have alternate firing modes.
+Weapons also have alternate firing modes.
 In you controls menu, select your secondary fire key and this will allow you to use these modes.

 There are new powerups such as haste and sproing, in addition to the venerable quad damage and invulerabilty.

 The player will also have a flashlight, which is always present, and very useful.
 The “F” key activates and de-activates the flashlight, or you can bind whatever key you wish to "flashlight" which will turn it on and off.

 It would be advisable for you to change video settings for however you wish to view the game, and what gives you reasonable performance.
-In Linux, you may have to type "vid_restart" at the console in order for them to take effect, depending on your system and version of X you are running.
 The game's default settings are at a mid range setting, so try tweaking them or adding/removing effects depending on your framerate.
 If you wish to see your framerate, you can type "set cl_drawfps 1" at the console(brought down using the ` key).

 ALIEN ARENA also allows for colored names just as Quake 3, using the ^ character followed by a number to set the color.

 COMPLETING LEVELS

 In Alien Arena you can play a single player tournament where  your goal will to be to reach the fraglimit before a bot does.
 If you fail, you will be forced to repeat the level until you do.
 These rules can be changed in the menu system.
 You can also play people online, where your goal is to reach the fraglimit before your opponents, or by scoring the most frags before the time limit is up.

 In CTF mode, you'll be on a team, and trying to capture the enemy's flag and return it to your own flag's location.
 The team reaching the capture limit first, wins.